 - Bring unwanted clothes to Consignment Store, or give to a friend

 Step 4: Package up clothes you plan to hand down to a younger child.
-We prefer the Extra-Large Ziploc Bags to store the clothes.
+We prefer these Ziploc-Big-Bags-XL to store the clothes.
 You can also reuse the storage bags.

 Label the bags with a marker.
 For example: 5T – Winter.
 If you have clothes for boys and girls, you’ll also want to mark this on the label.

 Then, put the large bags in a clear plastic tub with cover for safekeeping.

 Label the tubs so you can easily see the sizes.
 Put the bins with the smallest sizes on top, since you’ll use these first.

 Happy organizing!
 If you need a more ideas, check out the following articles: